This post may contain affiliate links. Please see our full Disclosure Policy for details.

 build your own insect hotel kit via amazon.

 BUY INSECT HOUSE

 Bee hotel bee house insect house from Etsy.

-Native bee house via Costco.
+Native bee house via Amazon for education purpose.

 Decorated insect house insect box via Etsy.